Billy Thorpe: 1963–1967: Success in Sydney

 The original Aztecs lineup split from Thorpe at the beginning of 1965 over a financial dispute, so he created another set, with Johnny Dick (drums), Mike Downes (rhythm guitar, vocals), Colin Risbey (lead guitar, vocals), Jimmy Taylor (piano), Teddy Toi (bass guitar), Tony Buchanan (saxophone) and Rocky Thomas (brass).
 This lineup achieved further success with pop ballads such as "I Told the Brook", "Twilight Time" and "Love Letters".
 On 27 March 1966, Sydney TV station ATN-7 debuted a music show, It's All Happening!, hosted by Thorpe with the Aztecs as the house band.
 Each one-hour episode featured both Australian and international musical guests.
 Despite the TV exposure, later singles did not chart and when the show ended its run in early 1967, the Aztecs broke up.
 Thorpe undertook a brief solo career, he released "Dream Baby" (Roy Orbison cover), in October 1967 but it had no chart success. during 1968 he modified his image to display long hair, moustache and a fringed jacket; he formed a new backing band with Dick, Mick Lieber (guitar) and Dave McTaggert (bass guitar) who was quickly replaced by Paul Wheeler.
-By August, Dick and Liber had left, and Thorpe relocated to Melbourne.
+By August, Dick and Lieber had left, and Thorpe relocated to Melbourne.